 The aim is to show you how leadership and worker involvement can contribute to preventing accidents and ill health on construction sites.

-The Key Tool is an interactive exercise to help you understand the top health and safety risks in construction.
-These risks have led over the last eight years to more ill health and fatal accidents at work than any others.
-Advice is included on how the right actions by both managers and workers can control these risks.
+The health and safety risks section provides advice to help you understand the top health and safety risks in construction, and resources on how the right actions by both managers and workers can control these risks.

 Further Tools demonstrates how you can show leadership by reviewing your health and safety policy, and by getting involved, and involving others, in the process of risk assessment.
 A guidance note on the 'Management of risk when planning work' sets out the key principles that everyone should apply to help manage risk better.